-- a) The personal data are no longer necessary for the purpose for which they were collected or processed; - b) The patient has withdrawn consent on which the processing was based and where there is no other legal ground for the processing; - c) The patient objects to the processing of the data and there are no overriding legitimate grounds for the processing; - d) The personal data have been unlawfully processed; - e) The personal data have to be erased pursuant to a legal obligation.
+- The personal data are no longer necessary for the purpose for which they were collected or processed; - b) The patient has withdrawn consent on which the processing was based and where there is no other legal ground for the processing; - c) The patient objects to the processing of the data and there are no overriding legitimate grounds for the processing; - d) The personal data have been unlawfully processed; - e) The personal data have to be erased pursuant to a legal obligation.

-Additionally, if the practice is keeping personal data with no good reason to hold it i.e., it is irrelevant or excessive for the purpose or was not obtained fairly, the patient may request its erasure (or rectification, see section above).
+Additionally, if personal data is being kept with no good reason to hold it i.e., it is irrelevant or excessive for the purpose or was not obtained fairly, the patient may request its erasure (or rectification, see section above).

 This does not apply to the extent that processing of the personal data is necessary for certain reasons, including that the processing is necessary for the establishment, exercise or defence of legal claims.
-(Note: this is the exception most likely to apply in a General Practice setting.)
+(Note: this is the exception most likely to apply in a medical setting.)